alan-turing-institute/DTBase/infrastructure/README.md

 5. Create an Azure Key Vault.
 This will hold an encryption key for Pulumi secrets.
 6. In the key vault, create an RSA key (yes, needs to be RSA rather than ECDSA).
 7. Give yourself Encrypt and Decrypt permissions on the key vault.
-9. Create a new Pulumi stack with `pulumi stack init --secrets-provider="azurekeyvault://<NAME OF KEY VAULT>.vault.azure.net/keys/<NAME OF KEY>`
+9. Create a new Pulumi stack with `pulumi stack init --secrets-provider="azurekeyvault://<NAME OF KEY VAULT>.vault.azure.net/keys/<NAME OF KEY>"`
-10. Set all the necessary configurations with `pulumit config set` and `pulumi config set --secret`.
+10. Set all the necessary configurations with `pulumi config set` and `pulumi config set --secret`.
 You'll find these in `__main__.py`, or you can keep adding them until `pulumi up` stops complaining.
 10. Run `pulumi up` to stand up your new Pulumi stack.